 Police investigating after woman shot in Dayton

 Mar.
-4—Dayton police are investigating a shooting after a woman was brought to the hospital early Friday morning.
+7—Dayton police are investigating a shooting after a woman was brought to the hospital early Friday morning.

 Additional information on her condition was not available.